-The Environment and Sustainability minor introduces students to the world of environmental studies by encouraging them to explore environmental problem-solving from multiple disciplinary perspectives (e.g. economics, political science, sociology, ethics, psychology, and architecture).
+The environment and sustainability minor introduces students to the world of environmental studies by encouraging them to explore environmental problem-solving from multiple disciplinary perspectives (e.g. economics, political science, sociology, ethics, psychology, and architecture).
 Only by familiarizing ourselves with the perspectives and tools of disciplines such as these can we hope to meaningfully address the serious environmental problems facing us at the local, national and global levels.

 The environment and sustainability minor

 All prerequisites must be completed prior to enrollment in the following courses.

-Select two courses from the following:
+Select two courses from the following (6 hrs.):

 Soon, nearly two-thirds of the world’s population will live in cities.
 Yet rarely do we pause to consider the meaning and significance of these places as complex products of human ingenuity.
 This course is designed to help non-majors understand cities both as three-dimensional artifacts and as settings for social and cultural innovation.
 Special emphasis will be placed on how cities and urban experiences have been interpreted in art, literature, and film.

 The First Amendment coupled with our marketplace of ideas mentality requires that competent communicators get and practice critical-thinking skills.
 Argumentation and Advocacy explores these skills in tandem with the public discourse vehicle.
 Students are required to examine and deploy various approaches in making and evaluating arguments in a public setting.
 Theories explored include transmission models of communication, Stephen Toulmin’s model of argumentation and critical theory as it is applied to communication studies and the professions.